Treaty of New Echota: Enforcement

 Ross's petition was ignored by President Martin Van Buren, who directed General Winfield Scott to forcibly move all those Cherokee who had not yet complied with the treaty and moved west.
 The Cherokee people were almost entirely removed east of the Mississippi (except for the Oconaluftee Cherokee in North Carolina, the Nantahala Cherokee who joined them, and two or three hundred married to whites).

 That summer (1839) a council to effect a union between the Old Settlers and the Late Immigrants convened at Double Springs in Indian Territory.
 It broke up sixteen days later without having reached an agreement when John Brown, Principal Chief of the Cherokee Nation–West, became frustrated with Ross's intransigence.
 The latter insisted that the Old Settlers accept him as Principal Chief over the united Nation without an election and recognize his absolute authority.
 Ross was easily elected in the following elections.
+But the base of the tribe that had already formed was stepped on and ignored, in spite of the fact that the old settlers and the Treaty party were settling in together nicely.

-Ross’s partisans blamed Brown’s actions on the Treaty Party, particularly those, such as the Ridge and Watie families, who had emigrated prior to the forced removal.
+Ross's partisans blamed Brown's actions on the Treaty Party, particularly those, such as the Ridge and Watie families, who had emigrated prior to the forced removal.
 They had settled with the Old Settlers.
 A group of these men targeted members of the Ridge faction for assassination, to enforce the Cherokee law (written by Major Ridge) making it a capital crime for any Cherokee to cede national land for private profit.
 There is no evidence, however, that John Ross supported or knew of their plans.